Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ### <ins>Design:
 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with everything except for `H` and the vowels.
 I wanted to keep the inrolls but wasn't sure of anything else.
-I quickly found out that I disliked both pinky columns and wasn't a fan of `G` or `J`'s placements either.
-I ended up going through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") to get things just right, then added repeat and magic to improve the layout further.
+I quickly found out that I disliked both pinky columns and wasn't a fan of `D`, `G`, or `J`'s placements either.
+After around two dozen [iterations](layout_design_progression.md "Layout Design Progression"), I had something i was happy with then added repeat and magic to improve the layout further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs have been kept 1:1 to make them more like normal keys and less like macros.
 This makes using them simpler and ensures you won't get banned from typing websites either.